Juansher: Under the Umayyad Caliphate

 In the same year, Juansher submitted to the Umayyad caliph Mu'awiya I (r.
 661–680) after being summoned by him.
-In 667/68, Juansher was amongst the figures summoned by Mu'awiya I to seek his counsel on how to assassinate Constans II, who was in Sicily at the time.
-Juansher reportedly played an important role in the decision (Constans II was later assassinated on 15 July 669), being in return rewarded with many presents and Siwnik added to his domain.
-He was also offered to receive Adurbadagan, but declined and instead received one third of the tribute collected from Albania by the caliphate.
+In 667/68, Juansher was amongst the figures summoned by Mu'awiya I to seek counsel on how to assassinate Constans II, who was in Sicily at the time.
+Juansher reportedly played an important role in the decision (Constans II was assassinated on 15 July 669), being in return rewarded with many gifts, and with Siwnik added to his domain.
+He was also offered rule of Adurbadagan, but declined and instead received one third of the tribute collected from Albania by the caliphate.
 This marked the zenith of Juansher's rule.
-On 14 September 669, while celebrating the Feast of the Cross at Partaw, he was assassinated.
+On 14 September 669, while celebrating the Feast of the Cross at Partaw, he was assassinated by a traitor named Varaznoy.
 The English historian James Howard-Johnston notes that this assassination, like that of Constans II, seemed to be "carefully planned."
+He also adds that "Perhaps Juanšer had baulked at the thought of sharing responsibility for killing the senior Christian ruler appointed by God to manage earthly affairs.
+More probably he simply knew too much about the conspiracy against Constans.
+Whatever the reason, it seems likely that he had forfeited the trust of the caliph and paid for it with his life."

 Juansher was succeeded by his nephew Varaz-Tiridates I.